mkimberlin/sencha-touch-experiments/README.md

 Custom Components
 -----------------
 While the components provided by Sencha Touch provide a great starting point, you will eventually need to define components with custom behavior and presentation.
 This can be done using Ext.extend().
 The implementation of MyApp.App above makes use of this mechanism to customize the behavior of Ext.TabPanel.
 It is also possible to define the HTML for a component via the "html" or "tpl" configuration options.
-Sencha provides [a tutorial](http://www.sencha.com/learn/Tutorial:Creating_new_UI_controls) that details some pitfalls and best practices to consider when developing custom components.
+Sencha provides [a tutorial][5] that details some pitfalls and best practices to consider when developing custom components.

 Events and Handlers
 -------------------
+Providing custom behaviors is typically done by writing event handlers.
 Most Sencha Touch components provide a number of events to signal various state or lifecycle changes.
 Registering handlers for these events is as simple as a method call.

     MyApp.BookList = Ext.extend(Ext.List, {
         title: 'Books',